google/grr-doc/developing-grr/implementation-details/client-path-spec.md

 3. Client calls VFSOpen(pathspec) which opens the file, and corrects the pathspec to:

         path: c:\Documents and Settings\Bob\
         pathtype: OS

 4. Client returns StatResponse for this directory with the corrected pathspec.

-5. The client AFF4 object maps the pathspec to an AFF4 hierarchy in the AFF4 space.
-The server flow converts from client pathspec to the aff4 URN for this object using the PathspecToURN() API.
-In this case a mapping is created for files read through the OS apis under **/fs/os/**.
-Note that the AFF4 URN created contains the case corrected - expanded pathspec:
+5. The client response maps to a defined location in the server data store.
+In this case a mapping is created for files read through the OS apis using the OS path type.
+Note that the path to access the created files contains the case corrected client paths:

-        urn = GRRClient.PathspecToURN(pathspec)
-        urn = aff4:/C.12345/fs/os/c/Documents and Settings/Bob
+        /fs/os/c/Documents and Settings/Bob

-6. The server now creates this object, and stores the corrected pathspec as a STAT AFF4 attribute.
+6. The server now creates this object, and stores the corrected pathspec as an attribute.

-Client pathspec conversions can be expensive so the next time the server uses this AFF4 object for a client request, the server can simply return the client the corrected pathspec.
+Client pathspec conversions can be expensive so the next time the server uses this object for a client request, the server can simply return the client the corrected pathspec.
 The corrected pathspec has the LITERAL option enabled which prevents the client from applying any corrections.